Now out, Bruce Jenner shines spotlight on transgender inequality

-LOS ANGELES (Reuters) - In coming out as a transgender woman, U.S. Olympic gold medalist and TV reality star Bruce Jenner made clear that while he is keen to help raise awareness about problems faced by the community, he is not self-appointing himself as a spokesman.
+LOS ANGELES, April 25 (Reuters) - In coming out as a transgender woman, U.S. Olympic gold medalist and TV reality star Bruce Jenner made clear that while he is keen to help raise awareness about problems faced by the community, he is not self-appointing himself as a spokesman.

 During a groundbreaking interview on ABC Friday night, Jenner made a case for the transgender community’s fight in the United States for equality, a safer society and more acceptance and understanding - in Washington, in church, in the media.